Many Staffers In Pence's Office Have Spoken To Jan. 6 Committee. Will The Former VP?

 Publishing World Mystery, Maybe Solved?

 For years now, someone has been impersonating authors and publishing industry professionals over email to steal unpublished manuscripts of buzzy books.
-The heists were carried out with such detailed knowledge of the publishing industry that those involved speculated it must be one of their own.
+The heists were carried out with such detailed knowledge of the publishing industry that those involved speculated the perp must be one of their own.

 - Now, perhaps, the crime has been solved.
 “On Wednesday, the Federal Bureau of Investigation arrested Filippo Bernardini, a 29-year-old rights coordinator for Simon & Schuster UK,” the New York Times reports.